-Bronchitis and pneumonia are some of the symptoms of chest infections?
-Simetimes tt’s sometimes hard to tell the difference, but this article will explain what you need to know.
+Bronchitis and pneumonia are symptoms of chest infections.
+Sometimes it’s hard to tell the difference, but this article will explain what you need to know.

 Bronchitis is caused by inflammation of the bronchi, the branching tubes that deliver air into the lungs.
 It can also be noted as an infection of the lower respiratory tract.
 Acute Bronchitis may be caused by viral or bacterial infection.
 If untreated it can lead to Pneumonia.